Elevation: 12,140 ft

 Climbing and access information for this peak is on Pages 278, 280 and 281 of the book.
 Also, see Wes Collin’s article on The Lost River Traverse in the Climbing History Section.
 In 2019 Marc Hanselman and Paddy McIlvoy climbed a daring new route on the peak’s north face I added a link to Hanselman’s article on the climb in the American Alpine Club’s 2020 journal.
 Updated December 2022

 Mount Breitenbach is Idaho’s 5th-highest summit and is located in the Lost River Mountain Range.
 It is one of the nine Idaho 12ers.
 It’s a toss up between this 12er and Mount Borah as to which peak possesses the most impressive North Face.
 While Borah’s North Face hangs on to its snow and ice and sees more ascents, in my opinion, Breitenbach wins the North Face competition.
-Read about the North Face at this link: Mount Breitenbach’s North Face – North East Ridge and First Ascent.
+Read about the first ascent of the North Face at this link: Mount Breitenbach’s North Face – North East Ridge and First Ascent.

 This page has additional information and photos about Breitenbach’s South Ridge Route (the standard approach) as well as information on a West Face approach to the summit.
 Links to additional information are provided following the photo essays.
 USGS Leatherman Peak